Topological comparison theorems for Bredon motivic cohomology: Equivariant motivic homotopy theory

-is a Quillen adjunction and $\RRe_{\C}$ is a symmetric monoidal functor.
-Additionally, $\RRe_{\C}$ is a left Quillen functor on $\GMS(\C)^{fp}$. \end{proposition} \begin{proof} The argument is similar to that given in \cite[Theorem A.23]{PPR:KGL}.
+\end{proposition} \begin{proof} The argument is similar to that given in \cite[Theorem A.23]{PPR:KGL}.
 First we show that $\RRe_{\C}$ is a left adjoint on the closed flasque model structure.
 For any finite collection of closed immersions $\{Z_{i} \to X\}$ in $G\sm/\C$, $\RRe_{\C}((i_{\mcal{Z}})_{+})$ is the inclusion of an equivariant subcomplex, and hence an equivariant cofibration.
 It follows that $\RRe_{\C}$ sends $I^{c}$ to cofibrations in $G\topp_{\bullet}$ and $J^{c}$ to weak homotopy equivalences in $G\topp_{\bullet}$.
 This implies that $\msing_{\C}$ preserves trivial fibrations as well as fibrations between fibrant objects.
 By Dugger's lemma \cite[Corollary A2]{dugger:simp}, $\RRe_\C$ is thus a left Quillen functor on the closed flasque global model structure.

-Next we claim that $\RRe_{\C}$ sends fixed point Nisnevich distinguished squares to homotopy pushouts.
-By \cite[Corollary 2.13]{Herrmann}, an equivariant Nisnevich square is also a fixed point Nisnevich square.
+Next we claim that $\RRe_{\C}$ sends equivariant distinguished squares to homotopy pushouts.
+By \cite[Corollary 2.13]{Herrmann}, the $H$-fixed points of an equivariant distinguished square is a distinguished Nisnevich square in $\Sm/k$.
 A square in $G\topp_{\bullet}$ is a homotopy pushout if and only if it is so on all fixed points.
 Since $X^{H}(\C) = X(\C)^{H}$, it suffices to show that the square obtained by taking complex points of a distinguished Nisnevich square is a homotopy pushout square in topological spaces.
 This follows from \cite[Theorem 5.2]{DI:hyp}, establishing the claim.
 As $\A^{1}(\C)$ is equivariantly contractible, $\RRe_{\C}(X_{+})\to \RRe_{\C}((X\times \A^{1})_{+})$ is an equivariant homotopy equivalence.
-It follows by the universal property of Bousfield localization that $\RRe_{\C}$ is a left Quillen functor on the closed flasque motivic model structure as well as on $G\bMS(\C)^{fp}$.
+It follows by the universal property of Bousfield localization that $\RRe_{\C}$ is a left Quillen functor on the closed flasque motivic model structure.

 That $\RRe_{\C}$ is symmetric monoidal is a simple consequence of the fact that there is a natural equivariant homeomorphism $(X\times Y)(\C) \iso X(\C)\times Y(\C)$. \end{proof}